 The hours of operation for the Academic Computing Lab, housed in the basement of Edens Library, coincide with library hours including late access during peak student demand times toward the end of the semester.
-Student monitors are frequently, though not always, on duty in this lab.
-Student monitors are on duty to assist with hardware and software problems and to help ensure that lab policies and procedures are followed.

 Computer facilities are also available in the Bush Science Center seven days a week, 24 hours a day, during the regular semesters.
 Computer facilities in the Breed Leadership Center are available during normal working hours.
 These buildings are open during regular working hours and the Bush Science Center facilities may be accessed after hours with a computer coded student identification card.